norlab-ulaval/husky-trainer/README.md

 #### Parameters

-- `lx`.
-This is the gain value applied to the error in the `x` axis (the front of the robot).
-Default: 0.0.
-- `ly`.
-Same thing, but for the `y` axis, which is pointing towards the right side of the robot.
-Default: 0.0.
-- `lt`.
-Same thing, but the gain is applied to the angular error, in the trigonometrical convention.
-Default: 0.0.
-- `lookahead`.
-Many controllers will compute the error according to the position the robot should be in x miliseconds from now instead of the actual position.
-This parameter is used to specify the lookahead, in seconds.
-Default: 0.2.
 - `readings_topic`.
 Used to specify what topic the node should use to get clouds and compare them to the anchor points.
 Default: `/cloud`.
 - `working_directory`.
 Is used to specify a working directory different that the